1. Background and context

 10. Data breach response

-Considering the personal information CPSL handles and our obligations to protect this information, the following is required to assist with preparation of a response strategy in case of a data breach.
+Considering the personal information ACSL handles and our obligations to protect this information, the following is required to assist with preparation of a response strategy in case of a data breach.

 10.1 Data breach

-A data breach occurs when personal information that CPSL holds is subject to unauthorised access or disclosure or is lost.
+A data breach occurs when personal information that ACSL holds is subject to unauthorised access or disclosure or is lost.

 Examples of data breaches include: